r3dFIVE/QtBot/README.md

 1. Open *QtBot.pro* in Qt Creator.
 	* If this is first time opening project, configure the project to use the *MSVC2019 64bit Kit*
+	* Make sure to set an `install` make step if you want the required libaries to auto deploy to build folder.
 2. Run qmake.
 	* `Build -> Run qmake`
 3. Build project